usnistgov/OSCAL/json/README.md

 The OSCAL project provides Extensible Stylesheet Language Transformation (XSLT) templates based on [XSLT 3.0](https://www.w3.org/TR/xslt-30/) and [XPath 3.1](https://www.w3.org/TR/xpath-31/) for the following [OSCAL models](https://pages.nist.gov/OSCAL/documentation/schema/):

-- [Catalog XML-to-JSON](convert/oscal_catalog_xml-to-json-converter.xsl): (Draft) Supports the conversion of OSCAL XML-based control catalog content to the OSCAL JSON catalog format.
+- [Catalog XML-to-JSON](convert/oscal_catalog_xml-to-json-converter.xsl) (Draft): Supports the conversion of OSCAL XML-based control catalog content to the OSCAL JSON catalog format.
-- [Profile XML-to-JSON](convert/oscal_profile_xml-to-json-converter.xsl): (Draft) Supports the conversion of OSCAL XML-based control baselines to the OSCAL JSON profile format.
+- [Profile XML-to-JSON](convert/oscal_profile_xml-to-json-converter.xsl) (Draft): Supports the conversion of OSCAL XML-based control baselines to the OSCAL JSON profile format.
-- [System Security Plan (SSP) XML-to-JSON](convert/oscal_ssp_xml-to-json-converter.xsl): (Draft) Supports the conversion of OSCAL XML-based SSP content to the OSCAL JSON SSP format.
+- [System Security Plan (SSP) XML-to-JSON](convert/oscal_ssp_xml-to-json-converter.xsl) (Draft): (Draft) Supports the conversion of OSCAL XML-based SSP content to the OSCAL JSON SSP format.
-- [Component Definition XML Schema](convert/oscal_component_xml-to-json-converter.xsl): (Draft) Supports the conversion of OSCAL XML-based component definition content to the OSCAL JSON component definition format.
+- [Component Definition XML Schema](convert/oscal_component_xml-to-json-converter.xsl) (Draft): Supports the conversion of OSCAL XML-based component definition content to the OSCAL JSON component definition format.
-- [Assessment Plan (AP) XML Schema](convert/oscal_assessment-plan_xml-to-json-converter.xsl): (Draft) Supports the conversion of OSCAL XML-based assessment plan content to the OSCAL JSON assessment plan format.
+- [Assessment Plan (AP) XML Schema](convert/oscal_assessment-plan_xml-to-json-converter.xsl) (Draft): Supports the conversion of OSCAL XML-based assessment plan content to the OSCAL JSON assessment plan format.
-- [Assessment Results (AR) XML Schema](convert/oscal_assessment-results_xml-to-json-converter.xsl): (Draft) Supports the conversion of OSCAL XML-based assessment results content to the OSCAL JSON assessment results format.
+- [Assessment Results (AR) XML Schema](convert/oscal_assessment-results_xml-to-json-converter.xsl) (Draft): Supports the conversion of OSCAL XML-based assessment results content to the OSCAL JSON assessment results format.
-- [Plan of Action and Milestones (POA&M) XML Schema](convert/oscal_poam_xml-to-json-converter.xsl): (Draft) Supports the conversion of OSCAL XML-based POA&M content to the OSCAL JSON POA&M format.
+- [Plan of Action and Milestones (POA&M) XML Schema](convert/oscal_poam_xml-to-json-converter.xsl) (Draft): Supports the conversion of OSCAL XML-based POA&M content to the OSCAL JSON POA&M format.

 **IMPORTANT** : XSLT 3.0 and XPath 3.1 are only required when using the NIST provided tools for converting OSCAL content between JSON and XML.
 Any version of XSLT or XPath may be used when transforming or querying OSCAL files for other reasons.
 These newer versions of XSLT and XPath offer more robust capabilities, that are needed to support the OSCAL converters.